whokashmiri/ReactNotes/README.md

 useState--
 ---State- Data of a component
 --State is created inside the components while as props are created in different component and the passed as props from that component
---useState is used to change the state
+--useState is used to create the state variables
     -- it gives us two things a variable and a function to change the state --variable will hold the initial state
     -- and the function will help you to change the state